The Electoral System of Canada

 Foreword

-Canada's electoral system is the outcome of a 140-year process through which Canadians have progressively overcome exclusions from the franchise and barriers to voting to achieve the universal, constitutionally guaranteed rights to vote and to be a candidate in a legislative election.
+Canada's electoral system is the outcome of a process – spanning more than 140 years since Confederation – through which Canadians have progressively overcome exclusions from the franchise and barriers to voting to achieve the universal, constitutionally guaranteed right to vote and to be a candidate in a federal election.

 The Electoral System of Canada explains how this administrative machinery works at the federal level.
-It begins with a look at Canada's parliamentary system and outlines the electoral process, including what happens behind the scenes at Elections Canada, and the role and activities of the agency.
-The book also outlines the main characteristics of by-elections and referendums, describes how electoral boundaries are re-drawn and summarizes the regulatory framework for political financing.
+It begins by taking a look at Canada's parliamentary system and describes the electoral process, including what happens behind the scenes at Elections Canada, its role and activities.
+This book also outlines the main characteristics of elections and referendums, describes how electoral boundaries are redrawn and summarizes the regulatory framework for political financing.

 Chief Electoral Officer of Canada